Home

 All about Basalt and Hornfels Properties

 Know all about Basalt and Hornfels properties here.
 All properties of rocks are important as they define the type of rock and its application.
 Basalt belongs to Igneous Rocks while Hornfels belongs to Metamorphic Rocks.Texture of Basalt is Glassy, Massive, Porphyritic, Scoriaceous, Vesicular whereas that of Hornfels is Granular, Platy.
 Basalt appears Dull and Soft and Hornfels appears Dull.
-The luster of Basalt is not available while that of Hornfels is shiny.
+The luster of Basalt is while that of Hornfels is shiny.
 Basalt is available in black, brown, light to dark grey colors whereas Hornfels is available in brown, dark greenish - grey, green, reddish brown colors.
 The commercial uses of Basalt are an oil and gas reservoir, commemorative tablets, creating artwork, used in aquariums and that of Hornfels are cemetery markers, commemorative tablets, creating artwork.

 Compare Igneous Rocks